 If I am a prideful person it’s for two reasons: I’m proud to have served in the military and I am a proud American.

 On this day, while I salute all those who took the pledge — those who wear and wore the uniform — I remember especially those who I knew personally, those who never returned to their homes and family.
 The 6 crew members of a B-52 who frequented our fire station for the “good food and vending machines.”
-The F-105 pilot whose ejection seat malfuntioned killing him and another Air Force firefighter on my crew and finally a high school classmate, Robert Bolt “R.B.”
-Dickerson a Marine killed in South Vietnam in May of 1971.
+The F-105 pilot whose ejection seat malfunctioned killing him and another firefighter on my crew.
+And then finally a high school classmate, Robert Bolt “R.B.”
+Dickerson an 18 year old Marine killed in South Vietnam in May of 1971.

 There were a few others I knew and served with who paid the ultimate price and whose names I don’t now recall.
 Of course there are tens of thousands more from that era and from various wars and conflicts before and after.
 It is them I think of today.
 Any other “sacrifice” pales in comparison.